Welsh handball: Revival

 In August 2022, A group of former players re-established the Welsh Wallball Association at Nelson, with the aim of once again, reviving the sport and playing international competition.
 While a full domestic Men's league was played in the summer of 2022, a Wales national team was also entered into both the European Championships in Belgium and the European 1-Wall Tour.
 The next year, the association had grown to 40 members and established both a children's and women's league.
 In the European Championships, Wales finished second their group, narrowly missing out on qualifying for the quarter finals on points deficit.

 Courts

-Local courts were simply known as Y Plaen (The plain) or Plaen Pêl (Ball plain).
+Local courts were simply known as Y Plaen or Plaen Pêl.
 These courts hosted both singles and pairs matches, and tended to be three walled structures (although one walled courts were also built).
 Courts were built all over Wales but especially in Glamorgan during the eighteenth and nineteenth centuries.
 Today there are surviving courts at Llantrisant, Pontypridd, Laugharne, Mountain Ash and Ystrad Rhondda.
 However, all these courts are overgrown, partially demolished or unplayable.
 Only the Jersey Marine and Nelson courts are known to have survived largely complete, with the Nelson Court believed to be the only one to still be continually maintained.